 Watu Wangu Foundation

-At this moment we are busy setting up a training program for single mothers: Watu Wangu Academy.
+At this moment we are executing a training program for women, specifically single mothers, with no (completed) education: Watu Wangu Academy.

 Watu Wangu Academy

 Lack of education is one of the major causes of poverty.
 This affects girls and women more than boys and men.
 In the area around Tulia live many young women, many of them single mothers, who have hardly any education or none at all, as a result of which it is very difficult for them to find employment.